hpaluch/t2sde-files/README.md

 passwd USERNAME
 ```

-# Upgrading T2 from 25.1 to latest trunk
+# Upgrading T2 from 25.1 to latest trunk - UNTESTED

 Goal: upgrade to latest revision: